dschanoeh/hover-ddns/README.md

       service: ipify
     ```

-2. Issue DNS queries to the OpenDNS service:

-    ```yaml
-    public_ip_provider:
-      service: opendns
-    ```

-3. Extract the addresses  from a local WAN interface:
+2. Extract the addresses  from a local WAN interface:

     ```yaml
     public_ip_provider: